Updated: May 1

 Generally, when you awaken, there is first a period of suffering (referred to as "The dark night of the soul").
 This suffering usually causes a person to question their current life.
 This questioning period leads to exploration about oneself and life, which opens new perspectives or ways of thinking.

-Integrating the lessons leads the person to find new ways of being.
+Integrating these perspectives leads the person to find new ways of being.
 Integrating can take time.
 You can't rush it.
-You can learn spiritual concepts as quickly as you want to, but your energy takes time to recalibrate.
+You can learn spiritual concepts as quickly as you want to, but energy can take time to recalibrate.
 The information must shift from a learned idea into a more profound experience.

 These steps are cyclical and can occur on large or small scales.
 I've cycled through learning/integrating/embodying many times with different aspects of spirituality.
 Each time I eventually experienced the lesson on a deep level.

 For example, I recently did a meditation intended to help me gain more confidence.
 The next day I became aware of a deep, previously unconscious pattern of thought that was telling me, "Whoa, don't get too impressed with yourself.
 You don't want to be full of yourself.
 Remember, you suck."

 Lol.
 I do want to be full of myself.
 I want to live my life to its fullest potential, unapologetically.
 That old thought pattern I hadn't even recognized was sabotaging my confidence.
 I now notice if that thought pattern starts, stop it and choose again.
 Now I tell myself instead, "Yes, you are awesome, you can do anything, and you are capable and deserving of everything you desire."